Samoo Architects & Engineers

 Samoo Architects & Engineers (삼우종합건축사사무소, SAMOO) is a multinational company headquartered in Seoul which provides architecture and engineering design related services such as architectural design, engineering, interior design, urban design, sustainable design, construction management, and building information modelling.

 History

 The Samoo Architectural Research Institute was founded in 1976.
+The company was acquired by Samsung C&T Corporation in 2014.
+Samoo has been involved in projects for various Samsung affiliates, including Samsung Electronics, Samsung Display, Samsung SDI, Samsung Biologics, and Samsung Life Insurance.